honestflix/gatewayz-scraper/README.md

 ## Usage

 The scrapers will automatically run on GitHub Actions and save data to your Supabase database.
 No manual intervention required.

+## Data Update Strategy

+The scrapers use an **upsert strategy** to prevent duplicate data:

+- **Models**: Updates existing records based on `(model_name, author, time_period)` combination
+- **Apps**: Updates existing records based on `(app_name, time_period)` combination

+This ensures that:
+- Each time period only contains the latest ranking data
+- No duplicate entries are created
+- Historical data is preserved with updated timestamps
+- Database size remains manageable

 ## Data Structure